danielsuen/multistage-estimators-missing-covariates/README.md

 ## Multistage Estimators for Missing Covariates and Incomplete Outcomes

-This repository contains simulation code for the paper:
+This repository contains the simulation code for the paper:
 > Daniel Suen and Yen-Chi Chen.
 "Multistage Estimators for Missing Covariates and Incomplete Outcomes".
 2021.

 The link to the arXiv manuscript is [here](https://arxiv.org/abs/2111.02367).

+In the paper, we study problems with multiple missing covariates and partially observed responses.
+We develop a new framework to handle complex missing covariate scenarios via inverse probability weighting, regression adjustment, and a multiply-robust procedure.

 ## File Guide